Top 14 Things to Do in Reykjavik

 The five most popular tourist attractions in Reykjavik are Hallgrimskirkja church, Harpa Concert Hall, the Sun Voyager, the National Museum of Iceland, and the Perlan Museum.

-What are some outdoor activities to do in Reykjavik?
+What are some outdoor activities you can do in Reykjavik?

 Reykjavik offers several outdoor activities, such as whale watching and puffin tours, glacier hiking, horseback riding, and hiking day trips.